iapyeh/GGeditor/docs/Tutorial.rst

 #. you already have a project repository in the Github, and
 #. you already have a project in the readthedocs.org which corresponds to that repository.

-Because that the Github and the readthedocs.org accept reStructuredText or markup formats only.
-You have to build the documentation in markup or reStructuredText formats.
+Because the Github and the readthedocs.org accept reStructuredText or markup formats only.
+You have to build documentation in markup or reStructuredText formats.
 But you are suffering on creating document with markup or reStructuredText formats.

-This is the flow chart of working with the GGeditor to build your documentations:
+This is the flow chart of working with the GGeditor to build your documentation:

 \ |IMG1|\

-This tutorial would not go through all the possible routes in the flow chart.
-Here are the guidelines of what in this tutorial :
+This tutorial would only go through the longest route in the flow chart.
+Here are the sequences of what are been demonstrated in this tutorial :

 #.
 The tutorial will start from creating a new document in the Google Docs.
 #.
 The new file will be named “Tutorial”.
 It has a heading, an image and an admonition which is created from the sidebar of the GGeditor.